-The subject lands were occupied throughout most of the 19th and 20th centuries by the Laird family of Norval.
+The Laird family of Norval occupied the subject lands throughout most of the 19th and 20th centuries.
 The Lairds, a well-known United Empire Loyalist farming family, owned the property for over 140 years, beginning with Peter Laird who came to Upper Canada from Montpelier, Vermont in 1833.
 Peter Laird was a building contractor and the son of a shipbuilder who emigrated to the United States from Perthshire, Scotland.